MarkhamLee/NBA_Combine/ReadMe.md

 * Managed the python environment and packages with Anaconda
 * IDE: Visual Studio Code for Python and Markdown file editing
 * Jupyter Notebook
-* Flake8 for code hygiene and lintiing for .py and .md files created in Visual Studio Code
+* Flake8 for code hygiene and lintiing the .py and .md files created in Visual Studio Code

-**Update Information**
+## Update Information

-### 10-25-2020
+#### 10-25-2020

 * Added PDF version of Jupyter Notebook
-* Put this into its old repo instead of it being a directory under the portfolio repo
+* Put this into its own repo instead of it being a directory under the portfolio repo

 #### 9-08-2020 NBA_Project(Revised)